Epic Games: Fortnite success (2018–present)

-In July 2024, the Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA), an actor labor union of which numerous video game voice actors are members, would initiate a labor strike against a number of video publishers, including Epic Games, over concerns about lack of A.I. protections related to not only video game actors, but also the use of A.I to replicate an actor's voice, or create a digital replica of their likeness.
+In July 2024, the Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA), an actor labor union of which numerous video game voice actors are members, would initiate a labor strike against a number of video publishers, including Epic Games, over concerns about lack of A.I. protections related to not only video game actors, but also the use of AI to replicate an actor's voice, or create a digital replica of their likeness.

 Epic launched Fab, a unified marketplace for Unreal Engine Marketplace, Sketchfab, ArtStation Marketplace, and Quixel assets, on October 22, 2024.

 Following an investigation by the Department of Justice, the two Tencent board members stepped down, as they were also board members on Riot Games, which was seen as a violation of the Sherman Act by the department.

+Epic announced it would be laying off over 1,000 employees in March 2026 as a result of waning engagement in Fortnite since 2025, as well as achieving a cost saving of $500 million with changes in contracting.
+The company would be left with more than 4,000 staff following these layoffs.
+Alongside the layoffs, Epic announced it was discontinuing various Fortnite modes that had low engagement, including Rocket Racing, Fortnite Ballistic and the Fortnite Festival Battle Stage, as well as removing Horizon Chase and Horizon Chase Turbo, both developed by Epic studio Aquiris, from its storefront and from mobile app stores, though the sequel Horizon Chase 2 will remain available.
+According to Bloomberg News, Epic had also released some products too soon before the developers could bring the product to meet expectations for players, causing interest to wane quickly, such as with Ballastic.
+As part of revitalization, Bloomberg said that Epic was working on an extraction shooter using Disney characters as part of the earlier Disney funding deal.

+Epic divested ArtStation and Sketchfab to Kitbash in August 2026.
+This move was intended to allow Epic to put more focus on Unreal Engine, Fortnite, and the Epic Games Store.